Consolidated Appropriations Act

 Your rights and protections against surprise medical bills

 Balance billing is when out-of-network providers (those who haven’t signed a contract with your health plan directly or with a provider network with whom your health plan has a contract to provide covered services to members) bill you for the difference between what your plan agrees to pay and the full billed amount for a service.
-This balance owed may not count towards your plan out-of-pocket maximum.
+This balance owed may not count towards your plan's deductible or annual out-of-pocket maximum.

 You are protected from balance billing for:

-Emergency services: An emergency service provider or facility can only bill you for your in-network cost sharing amount (such as copayments and coinsurance).
+Emergency services: An emergency service provider or facility can only bill you for your in-network cost sharing amount (such as copayments, coinsurance and deductibles).
 You can’t be balance billed for these emergency services.
 This includes services you may get after you’re in stable condition, unless you give written consent and give up your protections not to be balance billed for these post-stabilization services.